meilisearch/specifications/text/0043-phrase-query.md

 ### V. Impact on Documentation

-- Mention that new Phrase Query syntax in the [documentation](https://docs.meilisearch.com/reference/features/search_parameters.html#query-q).
+- Mention that new Phrase Query syntax in the documentation.
+Can it be on a dedicated page or on [the q search parameter](https://docs.meilisearch.com/reference/features/search_parameters.html#query-q)?

 ### VI.
 Impact on SDKs
 N/A